The network has 1,700 servers distributed across an impressive 160 locations in 63 countries.

 BBC iPlayer can sometimes be more of a challenge, but not this time.
-Surfshark bypassed its VPN blocking with ease, giving us access from both of its UK locations.
+Surfshark bypassed its VPN blocking with ease, giving us access from our three test UK locations.

 If Surfshark doesn't work for you, the support site has setup and installation tutorials, troubleshooting guides, FAQs and other resources to point you in the right direction.

 While there's a little useful content there, it's mostly related to setup, for example including guides to setting up the service to run on various routers.
-When we searched for more details on Surfshark's own features, we found most were described in the same one or two lines used on the main website, and others (NoBorders) weren't mentioned at all.
+Surfshark has added some articles recently and they now cover the key essentials, but most are brief and distinctly short on detail.

-Surfshark is a speedy and powerful VPN with an array of advanced features.
-There are some issues, too, but the service has seen some major improvements in recent months, and it deserves to be on your VPN shortlist.
+Surfshark is a powerful and (initially) low-priced VPN with an array of advanced features.
+There are some issues, too, but the service has seen some major improvements over the past year, and it deserves to be on your VPN shortlist.